 Things seem to be getting better in the next book (Knife of Dreams), and the 12th and 13th, though, due to streamlining the plot as much as possible on Brandon Sanderson's part.

-Strangled by the Red String: Loial's match with Erith.
+Loial's match with Erith.
 Sweet, but not particularly developed.
 Like most of the romances in the series, really.
 Some of the characters are even Genre Savvy enough to realise this is happening to them.
+Possibly Fridge Brilliance: given how slowly Ogier mature, their relationship is the equivalent of a high school crush.
+And shotgun wedding.

 Depending on your point of view, Mat and Tuon are either this (two people who don't really care about each other dragged together by prophecies they've been told) or start off as this and learn to enjoy it.
 On Mat's side, at least, he's initially uncomfortable because Tuon is pretty much the exact opposite of his normal taste in women, and grows into it once he gets used to the idea that Tuon is one of the few people in the series who can keep pace with his Indy Ploy thinking.

-Mostly avoided by Rand and Elayne, but it really didn't help that she spent considerably less time around him (both chronologically and on screen) than Min and Aviendha did but apparently had just as strong a relationship with him.
+Mostly avoided by Rand and Elayne, but it really didn't help that she spends considerably less time around him (both chronologically and on screen) than Min and Aviendha do but apparently has just as strong a relationship with him.

-Trapped by Mountain Lions: Faile's capture by the Shaido.
-Elayne's political plot in the later books, while arguably important to the plot as a whole, drags on far longer then it should.
+Faile's capture by the Shaido.
+Elayne's political plot in the later books, while arguably important to the plot as a whole, drags on far longer than it should.

 Uncanny Valley: Myrddraal are just human looking enough to make their inhuman features (particularly the lack of eyes, but also the way they move) exceptionally disturbing.